shawnbotz/frontend-take-home/readme.md

 ### How long should this take?

 Please spend a maximum of 4 hours on this exercise.

-If you’re unable to commit that much time, that’s OK!
-Spend as much time as you can, submit what you have, and we’ll ask follow-up questions on the call.
+If you’re unable to commit that much time, that's OK!
+Spend as much time as you can, submit what you have, and let us know how long you worked on it.

 If you reach 4 hours and don’t have anything presentable, please contact us and we'll help you decide what to do next.